Frequently Asked Questions

 Are there any academic support services available to students who are veterans?

-All of the services provided by the Academic Success Center are free and available to any student at Springfield College.
+All of the services provided by the Academic Success Center (ASC) are free and available to any student at Springfield College.
 The Four Core Services of the ASC are: Tutorial Services, Academic Coaching, Disability & Accessibility Services and MTEL Assistance.
 It is strongly encouraged to use all of the resources available.
 The Academic Success Center is located in the center of the 3rd floor of the Learning Commons.
-You can contact them directly at (413) 748- 3389.
-For students at regional campuses, an Academic Resources Specialist is available during designated campus hours and by appointment.
-Please refer to your campus for additional information.
+You can contact them directly at (413) 748- 3389 or email@example.com

 What happens if I am activated during the semester?